BigMurph619/RoadMon/readme.md

 # Family Trip Rules

 1) Stay on the road: Someone must always be awake to drive!
 If all Pokemon faint, the trip is over.
-2) Take turns driving: All mons must stay within 20 levels of one another.
+2) Take turns driving: All mons must stay within 20 levels of one another (Timmy is an exception when you first catch him, but you may not level him up until everyone is within 20 levels).
-3) Heals for all: You may heal outside of battle as well as in battle.
+3) You may heal outside of battle as well as in battle.
+You may not use pure healing moves such as recover, Leech seed, aromatherapy, heal bell, etc.
 4) Shut up!
 And stay that way: No flutes, shell bell, leftovers or reviving items allowed, all other items are legal.
 5) Stealing is bad: You may not keep ANY stolen items.
+(Steal and use mid battle is allowed.)
 6) Stopping for snacks: Each family member may buy 1 snack at each shop.
+You may only enter each shop once so you must buy all your snacks together.
+You must get your snacks before leaving that town.
+You may get unlimited repels and poke balls.
 7) Refueling: Healing stations are a one time stop.
+You may not heal via any other healing station unless otherwise stated in another rule.
 8) Friends of the family: All TMs and Move Tutors are allowed.
 9) The vegan way: You may not intentionally kill a wild Pokemon for EXP.
+Unless game progression requires you to do so.
+If a shiny pokemon appears feel free to hunt it.
 10) No Redos: You may not re-fight trainers or pickup the same item twice.
+You may not abuse respawning items (one pickup only).
 11) Theme parks: You have only one entry ticket for dungeons.

-# The Kids' Interpretations

-1) Heals for all: You may not use pure healing moves such as recover.
-Leech seed, aromatherapy, and heal bell.
-2) Shut up!
-And stay that way: You may use all items you find and purchase (restricted to shopping and other rules).
-3) Stealing is bad: Steal and use mid battle is allowed.
-4) Stopping for snacks: You may only enter each shop once so you must buy all your snacks together.
-You must get your snacks before leaving that town.
-You may get unlimited repels and poke balls.
-5) Refueling: You may not heal via any other healing station unless otherwise stated in another rule.
-6) The vegan way: Unless game progression requires you to do so.
-7) Shiny toys: If a shiny pokemon appears feel free to hunt it.
-8) No Redos: You may not abuse respawning items.
-9) Theme parks: Applies to Caves, Gyms, and Buildings with trainers.
+Applies to Caves, Gyms, and Buildings with trainers.

 # The Birds and the Bees